-As of August 2018, Wonga has announced it is entering administration and is no longer issuing loans to new UK customers.
+The biggest fish in the payday loans pond, Wonga collapsed in 2018 and is no longer issuing loans to new UK customers.
 This follows an influx of compensation claims from people who took out a loan before 2014.
-The payday lender says current customers should continue to make repayments, and “top-ups” won’t be available.
+At the time of its collapse, the lender said customers should continue to make repayments, and “top-ups” wouldn’t be available.
 We’ve kept this page live for historical purposes.
 Product information relates to the loans Wonga was offering shortly before it collapsed.

 Key features of a Wonga loan: